 Please note that all exams will be offered remote until further notice.
 Please see detailed information on how to set up your new account and order tests online.
 Once paid for, you will be able to take the exam the same day.
 Please read through all of the instructions very carefully.
 All technical questions should be addressed through the NLN customer service center; phone number: 800-732-8656.

-To create an account for our institution please press control and click over this hyperlink: Fitchburg State University and it will directly link you to our testing portal with the NLN.
+To create an account for our institution go to the National League for Nursing (NLN) Testing Portal.
 (See also above document for test takers with more detailed information) Our goal is to go back to in-person testing next year/spring.
-If you have any concerns or issues with available computers for testing, please reach out to firstname.lastname@example.org.
+If you have any concerns or issues with available computers for testing, please reach out to email@example.com.

 Borrow PN textbooks at the Fitchburg State Library to prepare for exams.
 Exam outlines and study guides are available.